-There is no such thing as being fully prepared for the death of your mother.
-You can prepare yourself to experience the pain of losing your mother but when it comes you will feel it came too early.
+Preparing for mom’s death is not easy.
+You can prepare yourself to experience the pain of losing your mom but when it comes you will feel it came too early.

 Even if you are given years to prepare for mom’s death, you will never be ready.
 None of us wants to lose a mother.